How to Install an SSL Certificate on Apache?

 Note: The Virtual Host directive should specify port 443 to listen to encrypted HTTPS traffic, and the SSLEngine directive should be set to on to enable SSL encryption.
 The SSLCertificateFile, SSLCertificateKeyFile, and SSLCertificateChainFile directives should specify the location of your SSL certificate, private key, and CA bundle files, respectively.

 The attributes in bold need to be updated with the details of your SSL certificate files.
 Make sure there are no comment signs ‘#’ before the attributes, if there are, uncomment them.
-Replace the file names with the location and names of your SSL certificate files:

 • SSLCertificateFile: the primary SSL certificate file